-Finer grained sediment-the very fine sand, silt, and clay of unit Qmsf-is mapped primarily in the eastern part of the map area, between depths of about 60 m and the shelf break.
+Finer grained sediment-the very fine sand, silt, and clay of unit Qmsf-is mapped between depths of about 80 m and the shelf break, which is present only in the southwesternmost part of the map area, at a depth of about 100 m.
 The boundary between units Qms and Qmsf is based on observations and extrapolation from sparse sediment sampling (for example, Reid and others, 2006) and camera ground-truth surveying (Golden and Cochrane, 2013).
-Thus, the boundary between units Qms and Qmsf should be considered transitional and approximate and is expected to shift as a result of seasonal- to annual- to decadal-scale cycles in wave climate, sediment supply, and sediment transport.
+Thus, the boundary between units Qms and Qmsf should be considered transitional and approximate and is expected to shift as a result of seasonal-to annual- to decadal-scale cycles in wave climate, sediment supply, and sediment transport.

-Fine-grained deposits similar to unit Qmsf also are found below the shelf break on the upper slope, at water depths greater than 90 m, where they are mapped as a separate unit (unit Qmsl) on the basis of their location and geomorphology.
-Both the shelf break and the distal part of the Gaviota sediment bar are incised by narrow rills and three large (150- to 300-m-wide) channels (collectively mapped as unit Qmcr) that have been referred to either as "the Gaviota Canyons" (Fischer and Cherven, 1998) or as "Drake Canyon," "Sacate Canyon," and "Alegria Canyon" (Eichhubl and others, 2002).
+Fine-grained deposits similar to unit Qmsf also are found below the shelf break on the upper slope, at water depths greater than 100 m, where they are mapped as a separate unit (unit Qmsl) on the basis of their location and geomorphology.
+Both the shelf break and upper slope are incised by a 600-m-wide, 20- to 30-m-deep, south-facing trough, probably filled with sand and mud (unit Qmcr), that is one of five heads of the informally named Arguello submarine canyon (Greene and others, 1991; Eichhubl and others, 2002; Monterey Bay Aquarium Research Institute, 2002).

-East of the south strand of the Santa Ynez Fault, bedrock exposures along the shoreline and on the inner shelf consist of siliceous and calcareous mudstone and shale of the Miocene Monterey Formation (unit Tm).
-West of this fault strand, bedrock outcrops in the nearshore and on the shelf consist primarily of marine shale, claystone, and diatomite of the upper Miocene and lower Pliocene Sisquoc Formation (unit Tsq).
-Seafloor outcrops of units Tm and Tsq both commonly have a "ribbed" appearance, reflecting the differential erosion of variably resistant interbeds.
-Because of the lack of sampling and their relative lack of distinctive seafloor morphology, some seafloor bedrock outcrops on the outer shelf cannot be confidently assigned to either unit Tm or unit Tsq; these areas are mapped as the undivided Tertiary bedrock unit (Tbu).
+Bedrock exposures along the shoreline both north and east of Point Conception primarily consist of marine shale, claystone, and diatomite of the upper Miocene and lower Pliocene Sisquoc Formation (unit Tsq).
+Adjacent Tsq seafloor outcrops commonly have a "ribbed" appearance, reflecting the differential erosion of variably resistant interbeds.
+Unit Tsq overlies the Miocene Monterey Formation (Tm), which crops out on the seafloor in the nearshore on the west flank of Government Point, as well as in the nearshore to inner shelf areas in the northwestern part of the map area.
+Because of the lack of sampling and their relative lack of distinctive seafloor morphology, some seafloor bedrock outcrops cannot be confidently assigned to either unit Tm or unit Tsq; these areas are mapped as the undivided Tertiary bedrock unit (Tbu).

-Bedrock is, in some places, overlain by a thin (less than 1 m?) veneer of sediment, recognized on the basis of high backscatter, flat relief, continuity with moderate- to high-relief bedrock outcrops, and (in some cases) high-resolution seismic-reflection data; these areas, which are mapped as composite units Qms/Tm, Qms/Tsq, Qms/Tbu, or Qmsf/Tbu, are interpreted as ephemeral sediment layers that may or may not be continuously present, whose presence or absence is a function of the recency and intensity of storm events, seasonal and (or) annual patterns of sediment movement, or longer term climate cycles.
+Bedrock is, in some places, overlain by a thin (less than 1 m?) veneer of sediment, recognized on the basis of high backscatter, flat relief, continuity with moderate- to high-relief bedrock outcrops, and (in some cases) high-resolution seismic-reflection data; these areas, which are mapped as composite units Qms/Tm, Qms/Tsq, Qms/Tbu, Qmsf/Tbu, or Qmsl/Tbu, are interpreted as ephemeral sediment layers that may or may not be continuously present, whose presence or absence is a function of the recency and intensity of storm events, seasonal and (or) annual patterns of sediment movement, or longer term climate cycles.